 4. Procedures

-a) The PT should work by correspondence, teleconferences, group meetings, workshops or symposia.
-The PT should meet about once a year.
-When meetings are scheduled, and in order to allow any PT submissions and reports to be submitted to HSSC or to its Parent Working Group on time.
+a) The PT should work by a combination of correspondence, teleconferences, group meetings, workshops or symposia.
+The PT should meet at least once a year.
+When meetings are scheduled, and in order to allow any PT submissions and reports to be submitted to HSSC or to its Parent Working Group on time, meetings should not normally occur later than nine weeks before a meeting of HSSC.

 b) Decisions should generally be made by consensus.
 If votes are required on issues or to endorse proposals presented to the PT, only Members may cast a vote.
 Votes at meetings shall be on the basis of one vote per Member represented at the meeting.
 Votes by correspondence shall be on the basis of one vote per Member represented in the PT.

-c) The PT should liaise with other IHO bodies, international organizations and industry to ensure the relevance of its work and timely notice of changes to the standards.
+c) The PT should liaise with other IHO bodies, international organizations and industry representatives to ensure the relevance of its work and timely notice of changes to the standards.

 d) The PT should report to HSSC or its Parent Working Group on its activities and submit a rolling two-year work plan, including expected time frame.

-e) Once the project team has developed a fully operational product specification (S-100 Readiness Level = 4 or greater) then the project team should be dissolved.
+e) Once the project team’s output Product Specification has been accepped by HSSC as S-100 Readiness Level = 4 or greater, then the project team should be dissolved.

 Draft Work Plan 2020-2022